-Note: RISK is the Bank Risk-Taking variable; SR is the Sustainability Report variable; GRI is the GRI (Global Reporting Initiative) index variable; DIGI is a Digital Banking variable; significant at the 1% level; significant at the 5% level; significant at the 10% level
+Note: RISK is the Bank Risk-Taking variable; LK is the Sustainability Report variable; GRI is the GRI (Global Reporting Initiative) index variable; DIGI is a Digital Banking variable

 The first hypothesis test results are accepted, indicating that digital banking can help banks take fewer risks.
-Banks have expedited digital transformation and increased financial efficiency (Chen et al., 2022; Li et al., 2022).
+Banks have expedited digital transformation and increased financial efficiency (Chen et al., 2022; C. Li et al., 2022).
 Banks employ cutting-edge technology (Newman et al., 2015), enhance their capacity for risk control and management effectiveness (Cheng & Qu, 2020), and broaden their bank portfolio to lower credit risk (Sheng, 2021).
 To lower intermediate costs and more effectively integrate technology, banks can profit from "digital" benefits such as diversifying savings and loans (Heredia et al., 2022).
 Financial institutions that leverage cutting-edge technology and big data can promptly detect anomalies in the allocation of resources and possible default hazards.
 Commercial banks can lower their risk-taking by utilizing FinTech advances to enhance their risk management capabilities (Li et al., 2022).
-Ngamal & Perjaka (2022) suggest that the adoption of digital technology in the banking industry has the potential to significantly transform bank risk management over the next ten years, as it enables banks to make more informed decisions.
+Ngamal and Perjaka (2022) suggest that the adoption of digital technology in the banking industry has the potential to significantly transform bank risk management over the next ten years, as it enables banks to make more informed decisions.

 The second hypothesis, according to which banks utilizing digital technology can effectively motivate other banks to provide improved sustainable reports, is likewise recognized.
-This is consistent with a study conducted by Prastyawan & Astuti (2023), which discovered that technology has a positive and significant effect on the disclosure of sustainable reports.
-In today's unpredictable world, businesses need to adapt to their surroundings quickly and effectively.
+This is consistent with a study conducted by Prasetyawan & Astuti (2023), which discovered that technology has a positive and significant effect on the disclosure of sustainable reports.
+In the unpredictable world of today, businesses need to adapt to their surroundings quickly and effectively.
 Stakeholder theory states that technological innovation, or digitalization, not only helps industrial businesses become more profitable, but also stimulates economic growth, sustains jobs and the environment, and improves work processes so that businesses can maximize profits.

-Digital innovation is implemented by banks to encourage work units to take a more proactive stance toward desires (Rodriguez et al., 2014).
+Digital innovation is implemented by banks to encourage work units to take a more proactive stance toward desires (Rodriguez et al., 2013; An et al., 2019).
 Digitalization positively encourages banks to get an advantage over rivals and fosters discontent (Nobanee & Ellili, 2016).
-Furthermore, according to Chen et al. (2022), digital banking can raise users' awareness of topics that pique their curiosity.
-Subagyo & Murwaningsari (2023) contend that to identify public interest and make sustainable reporting more transparent, user community trust is a prerequisite for the digitalization of banking.
+Furthermore, according to Chen et al. (2018), digital banking can raise users' awareness of topics that pique their curiosity.
+Subagyo and Murwaningsari (2023) contend that to identify public interest and make sustainable reporting more transparent, user community trust is a prerequisite for the digitalization of banking.